Tokyo One Piece Tower

 Tokyo One Piece Tower was an indoor theme park for the popular Japanese manga series, One Piece.
 It opened on March 13, 2015 inside Tokyo Tower.
-Since its opening, it underwent a partial renovation and reopened on June 18, 2016.
+After its opening, it underwent a partial renovation and reopened on June 18, 2016.
 It offered several games and attractions based on characters of the Straw Hat Crew from One Piece, entertainment shows, merchandise shops and themed restaurants, and seasonal events and campaigns.